360Sch/blockchain-developer-bootcamp-final-project/README.md

 [https://on9commerce.github.io/](https://on9commerce.github.io/)

 ## Simple Workflow To Use The App If You Want To Test It locally
+1. Install Nodejs, Truffle and Ganache
+2. `npm install` to install dependencies
-1. Start Ganache.
+3. Start Ganache.
-2. In ESCROW folder using command prompt, 'truffle migrate --network' to create ESCROW contract.
+4. In ESCROW folder using command prompt, 'truffle migrate' to create ESCROW contract.
-3. Load the truffle-config.js file in Ganache UI to see the contract if you like to see the contract and transation using a UI.
+5. Load the truffle-config.js file in Ganache UI
-4. In the app.js file, update the 'const escrowContractAdd = ' to the contract address.
+6. In the app.js file, update the 'const escrowContractAdd = ' to the contract address in Ganache.
-5. Use live server in VSCode to start index.html in the web browser.
+7. Use live server in VSCode to start index.html in the web browser.
-6. In the web browser, login with Metamask in Rinkeby Network using the owner account that created the ESCROW smart contract and you should see the UI at the bottom to create new properties.
+8. In the web browser, login with Metamask in Rinkeby Network using the owner account that created the ESCROW smart contract and you should see the UI at the bottom to create new properties.
-7. Create a few properties.
+9. Create a few properties.
-8. Login with Metamask using another account and you will not be able to see the UI to create any new properties.
+10. Login with Metamask using another account and you will not be able to see the UI to create any new properties.
-9. You can buy the property that you like to book the unit
+11. You can buy the property that you like to book the unit
-10. Switch back to the owner account and you will able to see the 'Complete (Contract Owner)' button on the property that was purchased by the previous account.
+12. Switch back to the owner account and you will able to see the 'Complete (Contract Owner)' button on the property that was purchased by the previous account.
-11. Click to 'Complete (Contract Owner)' button for the property and the ESCROW account value will be updated at the bottom of the page.
+13. Click to 'Complete (Contract Owner)' button for the property and the ESCROW account value will be updated at the bottom of the page.
-12. Click on 'Transfer ETH To Contract Owner' to receive ETH to your MetaMask wallet!
+14. Click on 'Transfer ETH To Contract Owner' to receive ETH to your MetaMask wallet!

 ## Project Structure
-- `ESCROW` - Solidaity Contract Files
+- `ESCROW` - Solidity Contract Files
 - `CLIENT` - Frontend Files

 ### Backend